Massimo Carminati

-Massimo Carminati ([ˈmassimo karmiˈnaːti]; born 31 May 1958), referred by the press as one of "the kings of Rome", in the context of the onset of the “Mafia Capitale” investigations among 3 other bosses, nicknamed as “il Cecato” (the blinded one), is an Italian underworld figure and former member of far-right terrorist group Nuclei Armati Rivoluzionari and criminal gang Banda della Magliana, which were at the centre of sensational allegations of state collusion and Masonic conspiracy during Italy's Years of Lead.
+Massimo Carminati ([ˈmassimo karmiˈnaːti]; born 31 May 1958), referred by the press as one of "the kings of Rome", and in the context of the onset of the "Mafia Capitale" investigation nicknamed as il Cecato ("The Blinded One"), is an Italian underworld figure and former member of far-right terrorist group Nuclei Armati Rivoluzionari and criminal gang Banda della Magliana, which were at the centre of sensational allegations of state collusion and Masonic conspiracy during Italy's Years of Lead.
 Carminati was investigated for match fixing in 2012.
-In 2014 he was arrested with 36 others on allegations of running a corrupt network that infiltrated Rome's public administration.
+In 2014, he was arrested with 36 others on allegations of running a corrupt network that infiltrated Rome's public administration.
 He was charged with fraud, money laundering, embezzlement, and the bribing of public officials.
 In 2017, Carminati was sentenced to 20 years in jail.
-The sentence was revoked in 2018 and he is free since 2020.
+In 2020, he was released due to the expiry of his pre-trial detention terms.

 Background

-Carminati frequented a bar that was a haunt of Rome criminals and political extremists.
+Carminati frequented a bar that was a haunt of Roman criminals and political extremists.
 He became a particular friend of Valerio Fioravanti, leader of the far right terrorist group Nuclei Armati Rivoluzionari ("Armed Revolutionary Nuclei", or NAR).
 Carminati introduced Fioravanti to some Banda della Magliana members, including their leader Franco Giuseppucci, who became a close friend of Carminati, and Massimo Sparti who later became the main witness against Fioravanti for the 1980 Bologna train station bombing.
 After Nuclei Armati Rivoluzionari and Banda della Magliana ceased to exist through arrests and violent death, Carminati managed to emerge as a figure in his own right.